 The activity of the Munich shop was quite varied and the last decade of the 19th century saw Fiorini involved in trade and restoration, the research and production of strings and the making of some new instruments.
 The company turned into an excellent business and in 1896 Rieger decided to retire, leaving Fiorini to oversee it.
 By then Fiorini’s workshop had gained much recognition in various circles, including Germany’s high society and even royalty.

-Meanwhile in his father’s workshop in Bologna, after the departure of the Candi brothers to Genoa in 1888, there remained Raffaele’s most faithful, long-term apprentice Armando Monterumici, who was later joined by the young Augusto Pollastri.
+Meanwhile in his father’s workshop in Bologna, after the departure of the Candi brothers to Genoa in 1888, Raffaele eventually ended up taking on his most faithful, long-term apprentice Armando Monterumici and later Augusto Pollastri.
 When Raffaele died in October 1898, Giuseppe, as a sign of respect for his father’s school, left the shop’s tools to Monterumici.
 It was, however, Pollastri who took over as Bologna’s foremost and influential violin maker of the early 20th century.
 Giuseppe, meanwhile, had become well established in Germany, though he continued to refer to Bologna on his labels, demonstrating that he remained proud of his origins, despite his strong classic Cremonese interests and his newly acquired German citizenship.

 Giuseppe continued to refer to Bologna on his labels, demonstrating that he remained proud of his origins, despite his newly acquired German citizenship